 Students applying to the program who do not have a degree in Computer Science, Software Engineering, or a computing-related field may be required to take necessary prerequisite courses to prepare for graduate study in Computer Science.
 Upon acceptance, the admissions committee will evaluate the student's transcripts and determine any necessary prerequisite courses the student must take.
 These required prerequisite courses are listed on the student's acceptance letter as a condition for being fully admitted into the Masters Program.
 If four or more prerequisite courses are required, the student will be eligible for the Graduate Transition Certificate in Computer Science.

-Degree Requirements for the Master of Science program in Computer Science
+Master of Science Program in Computer Science Degree Requirements

-CS 6023 Research Methods and Presentations 3 hours
+CS 6023 Research Methods and Presentations 3 CS 6123 Theory and Implementation of

-CS 6123 Theory and Implementation of Programming Languages 3 hours
+Programming Languages